AmarS03/Tiny-Parking-System/README.md

 ![alt text](https://i.ibb.co/60hX7Tm1/diagram.png)

+A finite state machine handles the behaviour of the whole system as a separate, non-blocking task.
+The FSM manages state transitions based on sensor events (such as vehicle detection, license plate recognition, and exit signals) and controls the barrier, LED indicators, and display updates accordingly.
+The system optimizes power consumption by entering a low-power sleep mode when idle and only activating the computer vision processing when a vehicle is detected at the entrance.

 ### General features

 - A dispositivo LED RGB (green/red/blue) will indicate in real-time the availability of parking spaces: the LED will be green when free spots are available, red when the parking lot is full, and blue if the object entering is not a car.